 Scarsdale is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Scarsdale’s overall crime rate is lower than average for the country.

-In Scarsdale, a lot of people use the train to get to work every day though Scarsdale is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Scarsdale has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-Scarsdale is a somewhat ethnically-diverse village.
+Scarsdale is a very ethnically-diverse village.
 The people who call Scarsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scarsdale residents report their race to be White, followed by Asian.
-Important ancestries of people in Scarsdale include German, Eastern European, Italian, and Polish.
+Important ancestries of people in Scarsdale include German, Irish, Russian, Italian, and Polish.

 The most common language spoken in Scarsdale is English.
 Other important languages spoken here include Chinese and Spanish.